mgrigoriev8109/facebook-clone/README.md

 ### Development Features
 - Utilize Turbo to increase performance
 - Bulma used for styling
-- TDD and comprehensive integration testing performed through the Capybara gem, with Guard gem running in the background to provide continuous test feedback
+-  and comprehensive integration testing performed through the Capybara gem, with Guard gem running in the background to provide continuous test feedback
 - PostgreSQL used in both development and production

 ### Reflections